OctoPrint/tracking.octoprint.org/index.md

   * **Server shutdown**.
 Can be disabled in the plugin's settings.
 No additional recorded data.

   * **Start/cancel/finish of a print job**.
 Can be disabled in the plugin's settings.
 Additional recorded data:
-    * origin of printed file (local storage vs printer's SD card)
+    * Origin of printed file (local storage vs printer's SD card)
-    * one-way SHA1 hash of the file name
+    * One-way SHA1 hash of the file name, unique to the instance
-    * elapsed time on print finish
+    * Elapsed time on print finish
+    * If the system is currently throttled (currently only detected on Raspberry Pis): current and past throttle state

   * **Connection to a printer**.
 Can be disabled in the plugin's settings.
 Additional recorded data:
-    * used serial port & baudrate
+    * Used serial port & baudrate
-    * firmware name as reported by `M115`
+    * Firmware name as reported by `M115`

   * **Install/uninstall/enabling/disabling of a plugin**.
 Can be disabled in the plugin's settings.
 Additional recorded data:
-    * plugin identifier
+    * Plugin identifier
-    * plugin version
+    * Plugin version

   * **Update of a component** (e.g. OctoPrint itself or a third party plugin).
 Can be disabled in the plugin's settings.
 Additional recorded data:
-    * whether the update was successful or not
+    * Whether the update was successful or not
-    * component identifier
+    * Component identifier
-    * from version, to version
+    * From version, to version

+  * **System got throttled/unthrottled** (e.g. due to undervoltage or overheat, currently only detected on Raspberry Pis).
+Can be disabled in the plugin's settings.
+Additional recorded data:
+    * Whether there's any current issue
+    * Whether there's been any past issue
+    * Whether there's a current undervoltage issue
+    * Whether there's been a past undervoltage issue
+    * Whether there's a current overheat issue
+    * Whether there's been a past overheat issue

 #### How and where does this data get evaluated?
 Are there any third parties involved?